- Mission & History

 All F Grades or Zero GPA

-Students receiving all F grades or having a zero GPA in one semester will have their status automatically moved to Unsatisfactory Academic Progress (USAP) and will not be eligible for federal or institutional financial aid regardless of meeting all other SAP requirements.
+Students receiving all F grades or having a zero GPA as a result of withdrawing from all courses in one semester, will have their status automatically moved to Unsatisfactory Academic Progress (USAP) and will not be eligible for federal or institutional financial aid regardless of meeting all other SAP requirements.
 Until the student is making satisfactory academic progress, he/she is responsible for all charges due to the college.

 During the semester that the student received all F grades or a combination of F’s and Incompletes (I) the student will be asked to verify their attendance.
 Failure to verify attendance will be considered an “unofficial” withdrawal and aid for that semester is subject to the Return to Title IV (R2T4) Federal Calculation of repayment.
 This calculation could result in the student having an outstanding balance with the college due to returned funds to the Department of Education.

 Each aid recipient’s record will be evaluated at the end of the spring semester to determine that the student is meeting the standards described above.
 If the student has reached the maximum number of scheduled hours without earning the degree, the student must be excluded from further participation in federal and institutional financial aid programs.

 Federal regulations require that these standards apply to all students, even first-time aid applicants who have previously enrolled at Sage, or to those who have not been formally placed on probation.

 Students who are not making satisfactory academic progress will lose their eligibility for federal and institutional aid.
 Students who do not meet the required qualitative and quantitative standards will be sent a letter indicating that they have not met the required standards and are given the opportunity to appeal the loss of the federal and institutional financial aid.
 Students that successfully appeal the loss will be placed on financial aid probation for one semester.
 Students will be allowed only one probationary period during their academic program.